rockettheme/docs/Docs/joomla/extensions/rokupdater/rokupdater_use.md

 -----
 ![][rokupdater_update_manager_1]

 :   1. **Extension Type** A symbol appearing in this column indicates an update's ability to be applied given the current conditions of RokUpdater and the Joomla site.
-[40%, 53%]
+[44%, 54%, sw]
     2. **Update** Once you've selected the desired plugin(s) you wish to update, simply select the **Update** button as you would with any other extension.
-[15%, 4%]
+[15%, 10%, nw]

 1. **Extension Type** A symbol appearing in this column indicates one of three things.
 	* A blue plus (+) indicates a free RocketTheme extension.